Borda/BIRL/README.md

 <!--
 * **[ANTs](https://sourceforge.net/projects/advants)** with variable transformations (elastic, diffeomorphic, diffeomorphisms, unbiased) and similarity metrics (landmarks, cross-correlation, mutual information, etc).
 * **[DROP](http://www.mrf-registration.net)** is a software for deformable image registration using discrete optimization.
-* **[Elastix](http://elastix.isi.uu.nl)** is wide framework for image registration
+* **[Elastix](http://elastix.isi.uu.nl)** is a wide framework for image registration
 * **[RVSS](http://imagej.net/Register_Virtual_Stack_Slices)** is [ImageJ](https://imagej.nih.gov/ij/) plugin Register Virtual Stack Slices
 -->
 * ...

 ### Install methods and run benchmarks

-The description how to install and use particular registration methods is described in the documentation (top in each file) for each benchmark experiments.
+For each benchmark experiment, the explanation about how to install and use a particular registration method is given in the documentation.
+Brief text at the top of each file.

-Experiments on each registration methods can be performed independently with respect to selected parameters and the given set of chosen image pairs.
+For each registration method, different experiments can be performed independently usign different values of the parameters or image pairs sets.

-Sample execution of the "empty" benchmark template
+Sample execution of the "empty" benchmark template:
 ```bash
 mkdir results
 python benchmark/bm_template.py \